 Dundurn Castle Shortbread Cookies

-In the kitchen, we were lucky to sample what we thought was the best shortbread cookies we had ever tasted.
+In the kitchen, we sampled the best shortbread cookies we had ever tasted.

-They were buttery and you could see the layers of butter which you will experience once you make this recipe.
+You could see the layers of golden butter which you will see once you make this recipe.

-Luckily, I was fortunate to get a copy of the recipe so I could get on with making the shortbread cookies at home.
+Luckily, I was able to get a copy of the recipe to make the shortbread cookies at home.

-I decided to make the Dundurn shortbread cookies this past week and it did not disappoint us at all.
+I decided to make Dundurn shortbread cookies this past week, which did not disappoint us.

-The shortbread was so tasty and easy to make and best of all it took us back to the moment we enjoyed it at the castle.
+The shortbread was easy to make and best of all it took us back to the moment at the castle.

 Comparing Dundurn Castle Shortbread Recipes